 - Negotiate and explain the contracts to the owner and the rest of the team.

 - Collaborate with the architects in the design phase to set the goals.

 - Supervise the construction work on site.

 - Respond to any defects and delays with a backup plan.

 Last but not least, managers must know how to operate their job in the most intelligent method.
 They must be open to the latest developed engines in the engineering technology market to implement them in all the project phases.
 PlanRadar is the construction manager’s most required assistant in his daily working routine specifically for supervision.
 The software offers a new method of tracking the construction defects by ticketing.
 Each ticket will be saved as a document and filtered using multiple filters and then categorized according to its completion date.
 Be the leader of the change now and try PlanRadar for 30 days free of charge to benefit from all of these features yourself.

 The role of construction manager vs the role of project manager in the project

-Although those two keywords are always used interchangeably, however, each one of them represents a different kind of work and responsibilities.
+Although those two keywords are always used interchangeably, however, each one of them represents a different kind of work and job responsibilities.
 Basically, the construction managers main job tasks are focused around the construction phase.
-On the other hand, in the project managers role, we find that they usually represent the owner starting from selecting the site and throughout all the construction process until the end of the projects.
+On the other hand, in the project managers job, we find that they usually represent the owner starting from selecting the site and throughout all the construction process until the end of the projects.
 We will briefly explain the difference between the two roles and responsibilities.